OutCasting youth participant Alex, guests Mimi and Jerry Goodman. Photo by Jim MacLean.

 The implications of family rejection for LGBTQ youth are alarming.
 According to the Human Rights Campaign, LGBTQ youth are more than twice as likely to be homeless than heterosexual cisgender youth.
 The Trevor Project reports that lesbian, gay, and bisexual youth are almost five times as likely as heterosexual youth to have attempted suicide.
 Family rejection makes a lesbian, gay, or bisexual person more than eight times as likely to attempt suicide.
 The suicide rate is even higher for transgender people, with 40% of trans adults reporting having attempted suicide, the vast majority when they were under 25.

 But it doesn’t have to be that way.
 How much better a world we could have if parents did what all parents should do — just love their children, whether those children are straight and cisgender or LGBTQ.

 On this two part OutCasting series, OutCaster Alex talks with Mimi and Jerry Goodman of New York.
-Both of their now-grown children — Jesse and Sara — are gay.
-That experience has turned them into highly respected LGBTQ activists, connected them to people they might have never known, and broadened their world view.
+Both of their now-grown children — Jesse and Sara — are LGBTQ.
+That experience has turned them into highly respected LGBTQ activists, connected them with people they might have never known, and broadened their world view.
 They look back at what they did right, what they might do differently, and what they would advise other parents who are in their position.

 Mimi was a guest on an earlier edition of OutCasting about binational couples and how the Defense of Marriage Act (DOMA), then in effect, had forced Jesse and his partner to move overseas in order to stay together.